 Patient-Centred Clinical Methods places the patient and the learner at the centre of all decision-making as students learn and develop their clinical skills.

-Experiential Learning will oversee project-based learning, while Professional Identity will focus on career development and personal wellness and development.
+Experiential Learning will oversee project-based learning, while Professional Career and Wellness (PCW) will focus on career development and personal wellness and development.

 3. Best Curriculum On Earth (BCOE).
 As a student of Schulich Medicine, you will be an important part of the “Best Curriculum on Earth” (BCOE).
 This is an evaluation program that gets its name from the review of the entire curriculum which occurs each and every year with input from us—the students.